 Staging on window sills and outdoors on the patio

 During cold days, and at night during the winter months, I maintain my plants in small square plastic pots indoors on south facing window sills that receive full sunshine.
 On sunny winter days, when the temperature rises to around 60°F (approx. 16°C) -- which happens quite frequently in southern Arizona -- they go outside on the patio, coming inside as the temperature drops at nightfall.
 With the arrival of spring - when the daytime temperatures climb into the 80's F (mid 20's C) and the nighttime temperatures are in the 50's F (10's C) - they stay outside on shelving under 30% shade cloth until the arrival once again of winter temperatures.

 South facing windowsill - a rainy day in Tucson

-Summer staging on shelves under 30% shade cloth
+Summer staging under 30% shade cloth

-Small growing Brazilian cacti -- close-up photo
+Some small growing Brazilian cacti -- close-up photo

 "Wintertime" roll-around patio staging cart